danielsaidi/QuickSearch/Sources/QuickSearch/QuickSearch.docc/QuickSearch.md

 }
 ```

-You can also apply the `.quickSearch` view modifier, to any superview, if you can't access `.searchable`.
+You can also apply the `.quickSearch` view modifier, to any superview, if you can't access `.searchable`, use custom focus bindings, etc.

-If you can add `.quickSearch` directly next to `.searchable`, you can use `.searchable(text:quickSearch:...)` instead.
-It is not as flexible as `.searchable`, but works well to apply basic `.searchable` capabilities.